In-depth Look at Mounjaro and Its Side Effects

 • Severe allergic reactions

-If you have any of these serious side effects, contact your doctor or seek emergency care right away.
+If you have any of these side effects, call your doctor or seek emergency care right away.

 Duration of side effects